Rating:

 This inexpensive plant-based ingredient can significantly boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.

-The fifth ingredient is meat by-products, slaughterhouse waste.
-This is what’s left of slaughtered animals after all the prime cuts have been removed.
+The fifth ingredient is meat by-products, an item made from slaughterhouse waste.
+This is what’s left of slaughtered animals after all the striated muscle cuts have been removed.

 The sixth ingredient is carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.

-The seventh ingredient is corn.
+The seventh item is corn.
 Corn is an inexpensive and controversial cereal grain which — aside from its energy content — is of only modest nutritional value to a dog.

 For this reason, we do not consider corn a preferred component in any dog food.